zkVerify/compose-vflow-simplified/README.md

-# Compose zkverify evm parachain simplified
+# Compose vflow simplified

-This repository contains resources for deploying zkverify evm PARACHAIN nodes,including RPC, collator and boot nodes, on both the **testnet** and **mainnet**.
+This repository contains resources for deploying VFlow nodes,including RPC, collator and boot nodes, on both the **testnet** and **mainnet**.

 ## Project overview